 I know I use the word magical quite a lot here on ASPC.
+I've said it about my Cauliflower Rice, my Cassava Flour Tortillas, and my Healthy No-Bake Cheesecake, to name a few.
 Whenever something is impressive, easy to make, and delicious, it’s magical.
-I use it to describe the versatility of cauliflower.
-Or the dishes made in the slow cooker.
+And I’ll use it again today to describe pickled onions.

 Because pickled onions change everything for the better: sandwiches, salads, wraps, burgers, tacos.
 EVERYTHING!